leonyuhanov/ESP32_SDC_VPixelPlayer/README.md

 ````
 Note the presense of the "deadValue" var set to -1.
 This lets you create maps that dont have pixels in every physical location.

+IN VERSION 2 "ESP32_SD_toNEOPIXELS_V2" the pixel map is loaded from a text file in the root of the SD Card called "pixelmap".
+The file is loaded at boot and can be changed any time.
+Open PixelMap.ods, copy the contents cell DD19 and paste directly into the "pixelmap" file using notepad or notepad++

 # Pinout for the Wemos D32 Pro module

 <img src="PinOut.PNG" width="600" />